deeppavlov/DeepPavlov/deeppavlov/models/classifiers/intents/README.md

 ## How to improve the performance

-* You can use FastText [4] to train embeddings that are better suited for considered datasets.
+* One can use FastText [4] to train embeddings that are better suited for considered datasets.
 * All the parameters should be tuned on the validation set.

 # References